Truck crash caused Washington state bridge collapse: officials

 U.S. National Transportation Safety Board investigators were on the scene of the collapse, which occurred on the four-lane Interstate 5, the principal highway between Seattle and Vancouver, Canada.

-The NTSB said its members would inspect the 1,111-foot (339-meter) Warren Truss bridge, which links the towns of Mount Vernon and Burlington, including its substructure, deck and superstructure.
+The NTSB said its members would inspect the 1,111-foot (339-meter) Warren Truss bridge, which links Mount Vernon and Burlington, including its substructure, deck and superstructure.
 Underwater inspections would also be conducted, the agency said.

+David Goldberg, a spokesman for the nonprofit policy group Transportation for America, said that the bridge’s status as “functionally obsolete” did not necessarily mean that it needed to be replaced but that it might not accommodate modern needs.

+“A lot of these older bridges are carrying much more traffic, and heavier traffic, than was envisioned when they were built,” Goldberg said.

+“There is no redundancy built in for the key structural elements.
+So if something happens - being struck by a vehicle or watercraft, a slight tremor, or vibrations from the traffic - it could set off a chain reaction that brings it down,” he said.

 The truck driver, identified as 41-year-old William Scott, made it across the bridge and pulled his vehicle to the side of the road after the accident.
-Behind him, a married couple in a pick-up fell into the water, as did a man in a Subaru who then sat on the top of his submerged car, authorities said.
+He has not been arrested and was cooperating with authorities.

 Truckers must obtain a permit from the state Department of Transportation to carry an oversize load.
 The driver also receives a proposed route from the state, Washington State Patrol spokesman Sergeant Kirk Rudeen said.

-An official with Canada-based Mullen Trucking, which employed the truck driver, said state transportation officials had given clearance to take the oversize loan across the bridge.
+An official with Canada-based Mullen Trucking, which employed the truck driver, said state transportation officials had given clearance to take the oversize load across the bridge.

 “Hopefully we will get some answers,” said Ed Scherbinski, vice president of operations for Mullen Trucking, adding that the company was sending its own investigative team to the scene.